kap39/kap39.github.io/_pages/bio.md

 #### Current
   * Vice President of the Uni of Bath SIAM and IMA student chapter.
   * STEM Ambassador since _'17_.
-  * One of the coordinators of the Maths Department Yoga sessions and self-appointed emperor of department weekly drinks.
+  * Self-appointed Emperor (and ocoordinator) of department weekly drinks.

 #### Previous
+  * Coordinator of Maths Department Online Yoga _'20/21_
   * SAMBa Summer conference co-organiser _Jul '21_
   * Student-led Symposia coordinator _Semester 1 '19/20_
   * One of the coordinators for SAMBA's Integrative Think Tank (ITT 11) _Jan '20_